firegloves-bundles/agenda-bundle-templates/README.md

 # Project Documentation: Bundle Creation Guide

 ## Introduction
-Welcome to the documentation for the bundle creation process of the project.
-This project serves as a bundle, acting as a wrapper that combines multiple components into a final application.
+Welcome to the documentation for the agenda-bundle-template.
+This project serves as a pro-code bundle, it combines multiple components to help creators starting with new bundle.
 It includes a Java Spring Boot backend and three microfrontends implemented using different frameworks: Angular, React, and Vue.js.

 The purpose of this bundle is to provide users with a sample or template to kickstart their own application development.

+The following documentation helps you to start using it as a template.

 ## Prerequisites
 Before proceeding with the bundle creation process, ensure that you have the following prerequisites installed on your system: